michailmitsakis/fantasy-book-assistant/README.md

-# 📚 Fantasy & Sci-Fi Book Assistant (RAG with Qdrant + Streamlit)
+# 📚 Fantasy & Sci-Fi Book Assistant

 ### 🧩 Overview
-This project is a lightweight **Retrieval-Augmented Generation (RAG)** application that helps users explore and query a curated collection of fantasy and science-fiction books.
-It combines **Qdrant** for vector search, **FastEmbed** for embeddings, **Ollama** for local LLM inference, and **Streamlit** for an intuitive UI.

-Users can ask natural-language questions about books (themes, tone, pacing, etc.) and receive concise, context-aware answers based on the indexed metadata and summaries.
+Ever wanted to quickly sort through the vast number of fantasy and science fiction books to find the next best thing?
+This project is a lightweight **Retrieval-Augmented Generation (RAG)** fantasy & sci-fi book assistant that helps users explore and query a curated collection of best-selling fantasy & science fiction books.
+Users can ask natural-language questions about books (themes, tone, pacing, etc.) and receive concise, context-aware answers based on the indexed book metadata.

 ---